Spring & Summer 2019

 An Albuquerque Herbalism Class offered through the University of New Mexico’s Continuing Education Holistic Health Program:

 Ecological Herbalism Series:

 The Ecological Herbalism Series is a 4-part series of interdisciplinary classes that explores the relationships between people, plants, and the land.
 Taught from ecological, botanical, and geographical perspectives, the course aims to connect herbalists and nature lovers to the local surroundings by illuminating medicinal plants and the dynamics of the landscapes that make up central New Mexico.
-Each of the four classroom sessions will focus on a different region’s ecosystem(s) and the plants we find there including mesa country, the Chihuahua Desert, the riparian valley, and the mountains.
-Registration coming soon via the UNM Continuing Ed website.
+Each of the four classroom sessions will focus on a different region’s ecosystem(s) and the plants we find there including the West Mesa, the Chihuahua Desert, the Bosque, and the Sandia Mountains.
+Click here to register via UNM Continuing Education.

-Join Dara at the Good Medicine Confluence in Durango, CO May 16-20, 2018 for the following classes:
+Join Albuquerque Herbalism Instructors for Classes at the Good Medicine Confluence in Durango, CO, May 15-19:

 Dara: Native Plant Identification Walk + Desert Aromatics + Old World Herbs in the American West + The Wisdom of Plants